 Established in 2004, the Charles E. Carpenter Lecture and Conference Endowment supports advances in professional development for community college leaders.
 Held each spring, the Carpenter Lecture features a nationally known speaker on a topic of importance to community colleges.
-In addition to current students in the community college leadership doctoral program, attendees include northwest community college leaders and members of the OSU community.
-Moving into its ninth year, the Carpenter Event has become a premier professional development event for community college leaders and has significantly advanced Oregon State University’s work in community college leadership.
+In addition to current students in the Adult and Higher Education doctoral program, attendees include northwest community college leaders and members of the OSU community.
+The Carpenter Lecture has become a premier professional development event for community college leaders and has significantly advanced Oregon State University’s work in community college leadership.

 The 2024 Carpenter Lecture date will be announced soon!

 Check back for more details.
 To see a recording of the 2023 event, click here.

 7:00 to 8:00 pm PST

 This virtual event is free and open to the public.